"... Peter Terezakis' light installation powerfully suggests

 |

-There is an uneven pushing
+There is an uneven beating

 of frailty, vulnerability, and ultimate temporality; a quiet